Kent Reliance Conveyancing Panel Recently Asked Questions

 from members of the public

-It has come to my attention via my IFA that my property lawyer is not on the Kent Reliance Conveyancing panel.
+Much to my surprise I have been told by my estate agent that my property lawyer is not on the Kent Reliance Solicitor panel.
 What can I do to be certain that this is indeed the case?

-The first thing you need to do is to contact your conveyancer.
-You lawyer should advise you of the situation.
-If they are not on the panel they may recommend you to a firm that is on the conveyancing panel for Kent Reliance.
+The first thing you need to do is to contact your lawyer directly.
+You lawyer should advise you what has happened.
+If they are not on the panel they could put your in touch with solicitors on the conveyancing panel for Kent Reliance.